cj1128/advent-of-code-2022/README.md

 ## Day 12

 It's obvious that this's a path finding problem just like [Day 23 of 2021](https://adventofcode.com/2021/day/23).
 Dijkstra to the rescue!

+## Day 16

+> When in doubt, use brute force - Ken Thompson.

+Brute force version basically works for test input, but it's so slow for normal input.